kutchie-pelaez/pkgen/README.md

 <br />

-## Contributions
+## Contributing
 Feel free to make pull requests, they are always welcome!
 Open issues/PRs for any bugs, features, or documentation.
+To contribute to pkgen, follow these steps:

+1. Fork this repository
+2. Create a branch: `git checkout -b <branch_name>`
+3. Make your changes and commit them: `git commit -m '<commit_message>'`
+4. Push to the original branch: `git push origin dev`
+5. Create the pull request

 <br />